AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 -   When choosing the instance size to scale up or down, the instance sizes displayed are those that are supported for gateways in their respective clouds and CoPilot will use their default configurations for resource settings during launch.
 -   The sizes listed do not represent the recommended sizes for your specific scaling needs.
 It is recommended that you work with your performance team to determine the instance size that best suits the requirements of your network infrastructure prior to scaling.
 -   If you resize a gateway that does not have a high availability gateway (HA Gateway does not exist because HA was not enabled on that gateway), a network downtime will occur until the gateway restarts with its new instance size.
+-   After you resize a gateway based on a resource-scale alert, it is recommended that you review the resource-scale policy associated with the alert and determine if you want to make any changes to it.

 An audit log is kept so you can get a holistic view of how many times your resource-scale policies have been triggered.
 The audit log is under Performance > Scaling > Events.